aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 4. New documents in the S3 bucket have their date indexed into OpenSearch by a Lambda function or a SageMaker Studio notebook
 5. A user accesses the Streamlit web user interface, which runs on Elastic Container Service or in SageMaker Studio
 6. The user’s question is searched against the document summary index in OpenSearch to identify the most relevant documents.
 The user’s question is searched against the full text index in OpenSearch.
 Full text results from documents that have summary matches are promoted.
-7. The most relevant search results are provided as context along with the user’s question to Amazon Bedrock’s Titan Text Express foundation model.
+7. The most relevant search results are provided as context along with the user’s question to a foundation model on Amazon Bedrock.
 The foundation model transforms the search results into a concise, meaningful answer.
 This answer along with document references are presented back to the user in the Streamlit web user interface.

 ## Semantic search capability